yitaozh/yitaozh.github.io/source/_posts/151-Reverse-Words-in-a-String.md

 **Follow-up:** If the string data type is mutable in your language, can you solve it **in-place** with `O(1)` extra space?

+## Hints/Notes

+* Reverse the whole string first,  then each word
+* The handling of spaces is the key to AC for this problem

 ## Solution

 Language: **C++**